home-strm/codename-aza/README.md

 # Updates
-Probably gonna take a break from developing this from a while.
+Probably gonna take a break from developing this for a while.